Jim Bottorff's Banjo Page

 Click here for additional information on banjos (Wikipedia)

 If you like folk and bluegrass music, Pete Seeger's "How to play the 5-string Banjo" book and recording have a lot of variety with examples of many styles of strumming and finger-picking.
 Some banjo books focus on only one style of playing, such as frailing, 3-finger picking, single-string melody, or chord-melody.
 These are good if you know what playing style you want to learn.
 If you are not sure what style you are interested in, stay with the books that show music basics and simple songs with chord diagrams.
-Watch banjo instructors and performers on YouTube to get some knowledge of the different styles.
-Pete Seeger recordings and videos are available on YouTube.
-Click here for a Pete Seeger video.
-Earl Scruggs style of 3-finger picking is in abundance on YouTube.
-Click here for some 3-finger picking samples.
+Following are some links that may be helpful:

 Learn to tune the banjo by various methods such as, electronic tuner, piano, pitch pipe, tuning fork, other instruments, and relative-tuning.
 The relative-tuning is explained in most beginning books and this should be one of the first things you learn on the banjo.
 Always check the tuning before playing or practicing.
 Being able to stay in tune is very important.